sigmaSd/wollama/README.md

 # Wollama

+**⚠️ DISCLAIMER: FOR EDUCATIONAL PURPOSES ONLY** This project automates browser interactions with Google Gemini's web interface (other models planned). **This likely violates Google's (and others) Terms of Service**, which prohibit automated access, scraping, and circumventing access controls.

+Using this tool may result in:

+- Account suspension or permanent ban
+- IP blocking
+- Legal action from Google

+**Do not use this for production, commercial purposes, or any activity that could harm others.** If you need programmatic access to Gemini, use the [official Gemini API](https://ai.google.dev/) which has a generous free tier.

+The authors are not responsible for any consequences resulting from the use of this software.

 **Turn your browser into a local AI server.**

 **Wollama** (Web + Ollama) is a bridge that exposes web-based LLM interfaces as